 ExpressVPN is one of the best VPN around to still offer a consistent, reliable service to Chinese users.
 At the time of writing, the ExpressVPN website remains available in China and the service ostensibly operates as it does everywhere else in the world.
 Speeds for Chinese users are good, but ExpressVPN particularly recommends connecting to either their Hong Kong of Los Angeles servers for the fastest possible connections.
-Otherwise, they have servers in a total of 148 different locations across 94 countries, which also includes neighbouring Taiwan, Japan, Macau, Mongolia, and Vietnam.
+Otherwise, they have 3,000+ servers across 94 countries, which also includes neighbouring Taiwan, Japan, Macau, Mongolia, and Vietnam.

 ExpressVPN is one of the most secure VPNs around with 256-bit AES encryption being deployed as standard.
 It also has a strict no-user-logs policy which means that there is no record of what you are doing online kept by ExpressVPN.
 Their apps are available for almost all devices and are easy-to-use and well designed.
 Putting all of this, together ExpressVPN ticks all of the boxes for Chinese internet users and is perfect for those who still want to be able to access international Bitcoin Exchanges.

 - SPECIAL OFFER: 3 months free (49% off - link below)